cityofaustin/Residential-Permitting/_project_steps/shed/overview.md

 ---
+title: Shed Permit Overview
 seo_title:
-title: Shed Permit Overview
-excerpt: 'A simple, enclosed structure that is physically detached from your house and will be used for storage'
+seo_description:
+step_number: 0
+permalink: /residential/projects/shed/
+redirect_from: /projects/shed/
 project_name: shed
 hide_project_from_menu: false
 menu_sort_order: 1
-step_number: 0
+excerpt: 'A simple, enclosed structure that is physically detached from your house and will be used for storage'
 overview_of_steps_markdown: 'This is a preview of the permitting process for sheds that can be used as a checklist for your project.
 The cost for permitting a shed starts at $584.48, if your shed will be less than 1750 square feet in size.
 This cost includes the plan review, the permit itself, and inspections.'
-permalink: /residential/projects/shed/
-redirect_from: /projects/shed/
 prefooter_text: "Looking for all the applications and forms you might need for permitting a shed?
 We've got you covered."
 prefooter_link_text: Download all shed documents
 prefooter_link_path: /assets/applications-and-forms/all documents shed.zip